GDur/node-remote/README.md

   - open node-remote: use browser and go to "localhost:8888" or "youripadress:8888"

 # How it works
+  - Example:
+    - User navigates to "usersipadress:8888" in the browser
-  - when you press a button on your node-remote it will send hotkeys to a specified window
+    - User presses a button on the VLC node-remote
-  - eg.: if a program such as VLC has a "space" hotkey which will toggle play/pause, then this remote button can send this hotkey to VLC
+    - this will make the browser request a new webpage with parameters from the nodejs server
+    - nodejs will execute an autohotkey script, which will activate VLC and send the associated hotkey